jatinosu25/simple-python-website/README.md

-# Simple Python Website Project 2025
+# Simple Python Website Project 2025 Nov

 ## General
 This is a [Simple Python Website Project](https://github.com/darumor/simple-python-website) that can be used for prototyping modern web services.